SEMOSS/documentation/docusaurus/docs/How To/App Creation Guides/VanillaJS App Quickstart Guide.md

 5. Click "Upload" (Note: this may take a few minutes to spin up).

 6. Ta-da!
-You have successfully created an app in the CFG AI Server!
+You have successfully created an app in the SEMOSS Server!
 (Note:If you get an error, click to go back on your browser and you should be able to see you app in the catalogue)
 ![Final](../../../static/img/VanillaJS/DemoApp_Added.PNG)

 7. Note the final portion of the url when you navigate to your app.
 This will be the App ID that is necessary for local development.